|Nutrition Facts (per serving)|

 Mango cocktails are a common drink on the beaches of southern Thailand, and this recipe lets you enjoy them in your own backyard paradise.
 This drink is so delicious, it won't be hard to imagine you're near the sunshine and surf of a tropical beach.

 A mango cocktail is a superb summer drink to sip on in the afternoon and is also a very popular party drink.
 Garnish yours with slices of mango, lime, or other tropical or local summer fruit.
 Mangoes go well with coconut and pineapple, but also strawberries and blueberries.

 You can also make a nonalcoholic version.
 Mangoes are an easy fruit to prepare.
 If you haven't yet cut open a mango, the steps are provided.

 1/2 cup vodka

 1/4 cup lime juice

-- 1 to 2 tablespoons maple syrup (or 1 to 3 teaspoons sugar to taste)
+1 to 2 tablespoons maple syrup (or 1 to 3 teaspoons sugar)

-- 1 bottle sparkling white wine (or substitute sparkling spring water if you prefer less alcohol)
+1 bottle sparkling white wine (or Champagne or sparkling spring water)